kuberlogic/docs.kuberlogic.com/docs/components/README.md

 ## apiserver

-KuberLogic provides a first class REST API to manage services, backup configurations and more.
+KuberLogic provides a first class REST API to manage services, backup configurations, and more.

 ### Apiserver configuration